Cheese Stuffed Burgers (Juicy Lucy)

 WHAT’S IN A JUICY LUCY BURGER

 It’s basically an inside out cheeseburger.
 Instead of the cheese being melted over the top of the burger, it’s stuffed inside, creating a gooey core of melted cheese.
-The Juicy Lucy originated in Minneapolis, Wisconsin, but over the years many Midwestern bars and restaurants have created their own adaptations.
+The Juicy Lucy originated in Minneapolis, Minnesota, but over the years many Midwestern bars and restaurants have created their own adaptations.

 WHAT KIND OF CHEESE IS USED IN A JUICY LUCY OR STUFFED BURGER